About The WIA Email Address

 In summary : Its essential that the WIA mail forwarding system is not responsible for forwarding email from a blacklisted mail server or blacklisted IP address's, if it did, then the WIA server itself would very quickly end up blacklisted.

 How Do I Apply For a WIA Email Address

-Simply click on Apply For Your WIA Email Address in the left hand menu bar of this page and fill out the online application form.
+Simply click on Manage Your WIA Email Address in the left hand menu bar of this page and modify your email forwards as required.

 Sending Yourself a Test Email

 Please be aware that if you send a test email to yourself, from your ISP email account to your firstname.lastname@example.org which will then deliver the email back to the same ISP email account, your ISP may treat the email as likely spam and delete it, since their mail filtering systems see the originating email address is the same as the email address that the email is being delivered to (however the email has been relayed via your WIA email address)

 The best way to test your WIA email address is to send a test email from a different email account, or have a friend or colleague send you a test email.
 Unfortunately this is the reality of ISPs needing to apply strict mail filtering to combat the enormous amount of spam present these days.

 Page Last Updated: Saturday, 25 Jul 2020 at 22:07 hours by Webmaster